kasarama/MongoDB_assignment/README.md

 - Nina Lisakowski, cph-nl163

 ### Code Walkthrough
-How the code works
-How to run the project
+There is readme on how to run the project: https://github.com/kasarama/MongoDB_assignment/tree/main/client

 ### Questions
 ##### a) What is sharding in mongoDB?